jyoung7834/reading-notes/README.md

 * Emphasis
 * Lists

+def foo():
+  if not bar:
+    return True

     As Dr. Wayne Dyer said:
 > When you change the way you look at things, the things you look at change.

 ## GitHub Flavored Markdown